-Boswellia is a plant that can reach 6 meters in height, with rich foliage.
+Boswellia is a plant with rich foliage that can reach 6 meters in height.
 Its flowers are white or pink.
-It is characterized by the production of a rubbery resin which is collected by making cuts in the bark.
+It is characterized by producing a rubbery resin that is collected by making cuts in the bark.

 Boswellia trees grow along the coasts of the Red Sea, in African and Arab regions including Yemen, Oman, Somalia, and Ethiopia.
 In particular, Oman has been known for the production and trade of incense with India, China, and Mediterranean countries for thousands of years.

 Oman is considered the oldest source of incense.
 Frankincense trees can produce resins of different colors.
 Yellow-brown and muddy incense is considered the cheapest and most easily accessible, while silver and light incense are considered high quality.
 If you are in Oman, the latter is usually reserved for the sultan and is rarely shipped out of the country—it is difficult to buy if you live in western parts of the world.